daithioc95/MS3/README.md

 - Navbar
   - A fixed Navbar with active classes so the user can tell what page they’re on.
 This renders for mobile with a slide out menu on the side
 - Quote of the day
   - A Welcome Quote box to provide daily inspiration.
+This changes to a different quote each day.
 The same styling is implemented for the share quote page.
 - Search
   - Considering the size of the database we have implemented search options for the Quotes, Authors and Books page so users can explore by wording or locate exact authors, books or quotes.
 - Form